Questions and Answers About Health Care Directives

 Complaints of this type can be filed with the Minnesota Health Information Clearinghouse at 651-201-5178 or Toll-free at 1-800-657-3793.

 If you want more information about health care directives, please contact your health care provider, your attorney, or:

-A suggested health care directive form is available at: Minnesota Board on Aging - Health Care Directive.
+A suggested health care directive form is available on the internet at: Minnesota Board on Aging.